nrudzis/Capstone_2/roadmap.md

     - Render for client, server
     - Supabase for db
 - Client-side validation with React Hook Form, server-side validation with jsonschema
-    - now implemented for Login/Register forms (client) and routes (server)
+    - implemented for Login/Register forms (client) and routes (server)
+    - implemented for SendFunds and BuySell in user account page
 - UI
     - initial MUI TextField and Button components for Login/Register and welcome page

 ### To Do

-#### Form validation
-- Client side validation, server side validation with JSON schema
-    - Implement in user account page

 #### Home page, User account UI
+- Display additional info from db, like transaction history
-- Improve styling with CSS, MUI
+- Improve User account page styling
   - Chart for asset types owned (initially only one)
-- Display additional info from db, like transaction history

 #### Additional testing
 - Fix broken tests, add more test coverage

 #### Additional views
 - User edit, delete information

+#### Server-side validation
+- Validate data from MarketApi service with json schema

 #### Automate with CI
 - Create a basic CI workflow and automate with GitHub Actions